conanhujinming/text_dedup/README.md

 sudo apt-get install build-essential cmake libomp-dev
 ```
 2. Faiss
 You need to have Faiss installed on your system.
-It's recommended to build it from source for optimal performance, especially with AVX2 support.
+It's recommended to install it with conda, especially with AVX2 support.
 Please follow the official Faiss installation guide.
 Ensure you build and install the C++ library.
-A typical installation might look like this:
+If you want to build from source, a typical installation might look like this:
 ```bash
 git clone https://github.com/facebookresearch/faiss.git
 cd faiss